 They offer a lifeline for low-income drivers by helping them meet legal requirements and stay protected on the road.

-How Much Does Standard Car Insurance Cost For Low-Income Drivers?
+How Much Does Standard Car Insurance Cost for Low-Income Drivers?

-According to research, the average cost for a standard car insurance policy that only includes state-required coverage is $38 per month.
+According to research, the average cost for a standard car insurance policy that only included state-required coverage is $38 per month.
 Always keep in mind that income is not one of the factors that impact auto insurance rates.
 However, poor credit may affect your coverage rates.

 Cheapest Car Insurance for Low-Income Drivers by State

 For low-income drivers, a state-minimum car insurance policy is the most affordable and cheapest choice.
 This type of policy has the least amount of coverage required by your state, mainly liability insurance.
-However, depending on the state you live in, you might also need additional coverage like uninsured motorists, personal injury protection, or medical payments.
+However, depending on the state you live in, you might also need additional coverage like uninsured motorist, personal injury protection, or medical payments.

-We checked out the average cost of the minimum car policy in all states in the USA.
+We checked out the average cost of a minimum car policy in all states in the USA.
 Geico offers the cheapest rates in over 25 states (apart from USAA, which is only available to military members, veterans, and their families).
-If you have a military connection, USAA is a great option for affordable insurance.
+If you have a military connection, USAA is a good and great option for affordable insurance.
 And if you don’t, checking rates from Geico or other low-cost providers is a smart move.

 How Low-Income Drivers Can Save on Car Insurance

-Check for Discounts.
+Check for Discounts

 You can meet with your insurer and ask about available discounts.
-You might save a little by going paperless or get a big discount by bundling your car insurance with maybe a home or renters insurance.
+You might save a little by going paperless or get a big discount by bundling your car insurance with maybe a home or renter’s insurance.

-Try pay-per-mile Insurance
+Try Pay-Per-Mile Insurance

 If you don’t drive that much, pay-per-mile insurance could save you money.
 This may be the right option for retirees, remote workers, or anyone who drives infrequently, as you pay a base rate plus a cost per mile.